walterhiggins/WMPJS/README.md

     var input = require('input');
     var dice = require('dice');

-    exports.guessTheNumber = function( player ){
+    function guessTheNumber( player ){
       var randomNumber = dice.roll(6);

       function checkAnswer( answer, guesser ){
         if ( answer == randomNumber ) {
           guesser.sendMessage('You guessed correct!');
         }
         guesser.sendMessage('Thanks for playing');
       };

       input( player, 'Pick a number between 0 and 5', checkAnswer);
-    };
+    }

+    exports.guessTheNumber = guessTheNumber;

 In this program the *guessTheNumber()* function rolls a 6-sided dice, then asks the player to guess the number.
 If the player guesses correctly `You guessed correct!` is displayed.
 After the player has guessed (either rightly or wrongly) the message `Thanks for playing` is displayed.
 You can try out this code by issuing the following commands at the server console prompt:

     js refresh();
     js guessTheNumber( self )

 The *guessTheNumber()* function needs a Player as a parameter.
 The special ScriptCraft variable `self` is a variable whose type is 'Player' and refers to you the person issuing the command.
 That's why we pass `self` as the parameter to *guessTheNumber()* .
-You can try running the *guessTheNumber()* function a couple of times and the number should be different.
+You can try running the *guessTheNumber()* function a couple of times and the number should be different each time.

 Let's take a closer look at how this function works by first looking at how ScriptCraft asks questions of players.